 - Immunocompromised: Symptomatic HIV infection or other documented immunodeficiency, in category II and III exposures, provide full course of vaccine and RIG, regardless of previous rabies vaccination history. - Pregnant women & children: No contraindication to vaccine or RIG. - Individuals who have been vaccinated for rabies before: No RIG required.
-For PEP, give booster vaccination on days 0 and 3 (irrespective of pre-exposure vaccination antibody titer). - Individuals at high or continual risk for rabies exposure (such as veterinarians): Provide pre-exposure vaccination comprising 3 doses of vaccine (Course: days 0, 7, 21 or 28).
+For PEP, give booster vaccination (course: days 0 and 3) (irrespective of pre-exposure vaccination antibody titer). - Individuals at high or continual risk for rabies exposure (such as veterinarians): Provide pre-exposure vaccination comprising 2 doses of vaccine (Course: days 0 and 7, 21 or 28).
+Monitor antibody over time through serological testing.